PKHarsimran/website-downloader/README.md

     - Provides detailed statistics including the total number of HTML files processed, unique resources found, and missing resource percentages.
 - `requirements.txt`: A file listing the required dependencies.

+---

+# CLI Refactor: Moving from input() to argparse

+## 🎯 Objective

+This update improves the usability and automation of the project by replacing all `input()` prompts with `argparse` command-line flags.

+## 🛠️ Changes Made

+- Replaced interactive `input()` calls with standard argparse flags:
+  - `--url` for the target website URL
+  - `--destination` for the download folder path
+  - `--max-pages` to set the maximum number of pages to crawl (default = 50)
+- Added `--help` documentation to guide users
+- Enforced required arguments for critical parameters like `--url`
+- Introduced cleaner defaults where applicable (e.g., default output directory)

+## ✅ Benefits

+- 🧩 **Scriptable**: Can now run the script in automated pipelines or cron jobs
+- 💻 **User-Friendly**: Users can discover options via `--help`
+- 🔁 **Repeatable**: Enables consistent execution with no manual input required
+- 📦 **Future-Proof**: Prepares the project for more advanced CLI features (like subcommands)

+## 🗓️ Next Steps (Planned)

+- Merge both `website-downloader.py` and `check_download.py` into a unified CLI using subcommands (`download`, `verify`)
+- Add flags for retries, request timeout, include-external-resources, and more
+- Package the project with a `console_scripts` entry point for system-wide usage

+---

 ## 🤝 Contributing